-last 14 c contact (within 6 feet for at least 15 minutes) in the nas any health department or health care provider Yes > The child should not be at school.
-The child close contact with someone with CC aild can return 14 days after the last time he or she OVID-19, or as listed below.
-No > The child can be at school if the child is r not experiencing symptoms.
-2. Do any of the children you are dropping off have any o f these symptoms?
-Fever Chills If a child has any of these symptoms, they Shortness of breath or difficulty breathing should go home, stay away from other people, and the family member should call the child's New cough health care provider.
-New loss of taste or smell · 3.
-Since th ney were last at school, have any of the children yo u are dropping off been diagnosed with COVID-19? based on a test, their symptoms, or does not get ns, they should not be at school and should stay elow.
-Returning to School A child ca n return to school when a family member can ensu re that they can answer YES to ALL three questions: Has it been at least 10 days since the child first h nad symptoms?
-Has it been at least 3 days since the child had a fever (without using fever reducing medicine)?
-Has it been at least 3 days since the child's sympshortness of breath? otoms have improved, including cough and nas had a negative COVID-19 test, they can return educing medicines and they have felt well for 24

-If a child has been diagnosed with COVID-19 but does not have symptoms, they should remain out of school until 10 days have passed since the date of their first positive COVID-19 diagnostic test, assuming they have not subsequently developed symptoms since their positive test.

-If a child has been determined to have been in close contact with someone diagnosed with COVID-19, they should remain out of school for 14 days since the last known contact, unless they test positive.
+e contact (within 6 feet for at least 15 minutes) in the last 14 days alth department or health care provider been in contact with you ☐ Yes > The child should not be at school.
+The contact with someone with COVID-19, child can return 14 days after the last time he or she had close or as listed below. $\square$ No > The child can be at school if the child i s not experiencing symptoms.
+2. Do any of the children you are dropping off have any of these symptoms? ☐ Fever ☐ Chills If a shild has any of those symptoms, they should so ☐ Shortness of breath or difficulty breathing If a child has any of these symptoms, they should go home, stay away from other people, and the family ☐ New cough member should call the child's health care provider. ☐ New loss of taste or smell ou are dropping off been diagnosed with COVID-19? based on a test, their symptoms, or does not get a they should not be at school and should stay at home Return ing to School A child can return to school when a family member can ens sure that they can answer YES to ALL three questions: $\square$ Has it been at least 10 days since the child first t had symptoms? $\square$ Has it been at least 3 days since the child had a fever (without using fever reducing medicine)? ☐ Has it been at least 3 days since the child's sy breath? mptoms have improved, including cough and shortness of If a child has had a negative COVID-19 test, they can retureducing medicines and they have felt well for 24 hours. rn to school once there is no fever without the use of fever- t have symptoms, they should remain out of school until 10 VID-19 diagnostic test, assuming they have not subsequently If a child has been determined to have been in close conf act with someone diagnosed with COVID-19, they should remain out of school for 14 days since the last known contact, unless they test positive.
 In which case, criteria above would apply.
 They must complete the full 14 days of quarantine even if they test negative.